thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 {% include images-gallery.html imageCollection="import-widget" showListImageTitles="true" %}

+## Export widget

+To export a widget, you should go to a dashboard, where a widget is located.
+Then go to the "Edit mode".
+Now in the upper right corner of the needed widget, click the button "Export widget".
+This action saves the configuration file of the JSON format with all the settings of a particular widget to your PC.

+{% include images-gallery.html imageCollection="export-widget" %}

 ## Widget settings

 Widget settings consists of one or multiple data sources, appearance settings, and actions that you can customize and perform on the widget's content.